|

 You get what you pay for: Beware of very inexpensive, or 'no brand'

-the US that is simply 'not to spec'.
+'not to spec'.
 In the past, I have

 used Belden 1700A CAT5e, which is a very high quality 'bonded-pair' design